 Motivation management is resource management

-In this age of cheaper-faster-better it is resource management that is critical to organization survival.
-The resource that is the biggest organization challenge to manage is motivation.
-To drive organization health both internal, employee, motivation as well as external, customer, motivation need alignment.
+In this age of cheaper-faster-better resource management is critical to organization survival.
+The resource that poses the biggest organization management challenge, more than finance, more than time: motivation.

-Each day when the closing bell chimes, whether that bell chimes in your head or on the production floor, the organization, management and leaders need to be fully aware the employee who left for home often comes back with a completely different mindset tomorrow.
-Organization risk is expecting an equally motivated employee returning the next morning.
+Each day when the closing bell chimes, whether that bell chimes in your head or on the production floor, the organization, management, and leaders need better awareness that the employee who left for home, often comes back tomorrow with a completely different mindset.

 Leaders, managers, and coworkers are all under intense pressure to manage their motivation to show up at work and deliver within themselves, yes, and within their organization.

-An added complexity to motivate comes when juggling our own professional motivation as well as the motivation of others to work with and for you.
+An added complexity to motivate comes when juggling our own professional motivation as well as motivation of others to work with, and for, you.

 A rule of thumb I adopted from project management estimations is to only expect 6 hours of effective work from an employee per day.
 No matter how long they work, 8, 10, 16 hours, do not expect more than 6 hours of progress towards a goal (project).

-The motivation challenge takes on added gravity when an organization identifies the motivation linkage that each employee has to motivate the customer.
+The motivation challenge takes additional gravity when an organization identifies the motivation linkage each employee has to motivate the customer.

 The current customer, potential customer, or lost customer is motivated towards only those services or products that meet their need.
 Marketing today has put the ball firmly in the court of customer transparency.
 What motivates and influences a customer is the degree their problem is solved; in both for-profit and not-for-profit worlds.